ariankordi/mii-fusion-experiments/Ver3StoreData/README.md

 So, what I have in mind currently is a "Pointer" class that has read primitives on it and gets passed by reference.
 I currently haven't tried this.

-But I am at least a little worried about originally wanting no dependencies, or very little.
+I am worried, though, that having this class and state would hold up how calls of it can be inlined.
+I also originally wanted no dependencies, or very little.
 Hopefully if I do the class, it'll either be very tiny, or able to be easily inlined in JS and C.

 ### Final conflict: Test Driven Development